TheGuardianWolf/SmartEnergy-Server/README.md

 ## Credits

-Authored by Jerry Fan.
+Authored by Jerry Fan in collaboration with Hyeyun Jeong.

 ## License

 SmartEnergy-Server, an API endpoint and database framework for the SmartEnergy device.
-Copyright (C) 2016  Jerry Fan
+Copyright (C) 2016 Jerry Fan, Hyeyun Jeong

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by